italia/eudi-wallet-it-docs/docs/en/pid-data-model.rst

       - Thumbprint of the JWK in the ``cnf`` parameter
       - `[RFC7519, Section 4.1.2] <https://www.iana.org/go/rfc7519>`_.
     * - **jti**
       - Unique Token ID identifier of this JWT.
-It MUST be a String in *uuid4* format.
+It SHOULD be a String in *uuid4* format.
       - `[RFC7519, Section 4.1.7] <https://www.iana.org/go/rfc7519>`_.
     * - **iat**
       - UNIX Timestamp with the time of JWT issuance, coded as NumericDate as indicated in :rfc:`7519`.